The Tripods (TV series): Video game

 BBC Enterprises licensed a video game adaptation of the TV series in 1985.
 It was designed by Watermill Productions for the ZX Spectrum and published by Red Shift.

 Film adaptation

 Disney has owned the film rights to The Tripods since 1997.
 It was reported in 2005 that a cinematic version was in pre-production with Australian-born director Gregor Jordan signed on to rewrite and direct for Walt Disney's Touchstone Pictures label.
 In 2009, Alex Proyas was hired to direct a feature film adaptation of The Tripods and Stuart Hazeldine would write the screenplay starting with The White Mountain without Murphy & Touchstone.

 DVD and soundtrack

 A DVD release of the complete series 1 and 2 was released on 23 March 2009 (Region 2).
-A new soundtrack album, The Tripods: Pool of Fire Suite by original composer Ken Freeman inspired by the unmade third series of Tripods was released at the same time.
-The theme tune bears a slight similarity to that of the long-running BBC medical drama Casualty which Freeman also composed soon afterwards.
+A new soundtrack album, The Tripods: Pool of Fire Suite by original composer Ken Freeman inspired by the unmade third series of The Tripods was released at the same time.
+The theme tune bears a slight similarity to that of the long-running BBC medical drama Casualty, which Freeman also composed soon afterwards.